RickStrahl/Westwind.Wpf.Statusbar/README.md

 StatusbarHelper.StatusIcons = StatusbarIcons.Default;
 ```

-All icons are `ImageSource` objects, so they can be replaced with any new image source, which can come from other XAML resources, bitmap images or even from other libraries like the `FontAwesome6` library - anything that can produce an `ImageSource`.

 ### Overriding Default Icons
 There are three ways to override the default icons:

-* Globally - Overide the `StatusIcon.Default`  Icon set
+* Globally - Overide the `StatusIcon.Default` icon set
 * Per Control - Override the `StatusbarHelper.StatusIcons` instance
 * Per Call - Override the `imageSource` parameter on the various `ShowStatusXXX()` calls

 #### Globally override StatusIcon.Default
-The `StatusIcon.Default` static object contains the default icons that are used by default and are assigned by default to a new instance of the `StatusbarHelper` and by extension the `StatusbarControl` which uses the helper for rendering.
+The `StatusIcon.Default` static object contains the default icons provided by this library in the `icons.xaml` resource.
+The default icons are the default icon set assigned to a new instance of the `StatusbarHelper` and by extension the `StatusbarControl` which uses the helper for rendering.

 You can assign a new set of icons to the `StatusIcon.Default` icon `ImageSource` properties.
 By overriding these ImageSource properties **before any controls or helpers are created** you are effectively globally overriding the value all icons that are rendered.